-In order to make a diagnosis, your healthcare provider will first request your medical history.
-They’ll ask if you have a family history of inherited ataxia.
+To make a diagnosis, your doctor will first request your medical history.
+They’ll ask whether you have a family history of inherited ataxia.

-These tests can help your healthcare provider assess things like your:
+These tests can help your doctor assess things like your:

 - muscle strength

 - memory and concentration

 - Blood tests.
 Blood tests can be used to help determine the cause of your ataxia, particularly if it’s due to an infection, vitamin deficiency, or hypothyroidism.

 - Lumbar puncture (spinal tap): With a lumbar puncture, a sample of cerebrospinal fluid (CSF) is collected from between two vertebrae in the lower back.
 The sample is then sent to a lab for testing.

 - Genetic testing.
 Genetic testing is available for many types of inherited ataxias.
 This type of testing uses a blood sample to see if you have genetic mutations associated with an inherited ataxia.